Rhodes Scholarship (Great Britain)

 Rhodes Scholarships are “investments in individuals rather than in project proposals.”
 It is hoped that scholars will carry out a “promise of effective service to the world in the decades ahead.”
 Rhodes Scholars are elected for two years of study at the University of Oxford, with the possibility of renewal for a third year.
 All educational costs, such as matriculation, tuition, laboratory and certain other fees, are paid on the Scholar’s behalf by the Rhodes Trustees.
 In addition, each Scholar receives a maintenance allowance adequate to meet necessary expenses for term-time and vacations.
 The Rhodes Trustees cover the necessary costs of travel to and from Oxford, and upon application, may approve additional grants for research purposes or study-related travel.

-Applicants should share their application and essay with the Earlham Liaison by September 13.
+Deadlines vary by Constituency and can be as early as the summer before your senior year.
 The liaison submits the campus endorsement.
 In addition to the campus endorsement (mailed by Earlham), five to eight letters of reference are required.

 Final Deadline

-While it is essential to receive an institutional endorsement, it is up to the student to forward her or his application and essay directly to the appropriate State office by the final deadline of October 4.
+While it is essential to receive an institutional endorsement, it is up to the student to forward her or his application and essay directly to the appropriate Constituency office.

 Notification

-State finalists are notified around Thanksgiving and are invited to interview in early December.
+State finalists are notified around the U.S. Thanksgiving holiday and are invited to interview in early December.
 Those selected by the State to represent a region proceed almost immediately to the regional interview.
 The cost of the state interview is the candidate’s responsibility; Rhodes pays for regional and national interviews.